FreeCap23/STM-Code-Blocks/Guides/Arduino_to_STM.md

 ## Where to Add Global Variables

-In STM32CubeMX-generated code, global variables should be declared in a `globals.h` file following these steps:
+A. In STM32CubeMX-generated code, global variables should be declared in a `globals.h` file following these steps:
 - navigate to "Project Explorer / YourProject / Core / Inc";
 - right-click on "Inc" folder;
 - choose "New / Header file";